Geneva Convention relative to the Treatment of Prisoners of War of August 12, 1949

 Prisoners of war shall continue to have the benefit of such agreements as long as the Convention is applicable to them, except where express provisions to the contrary are contained in the aforesaid or in subsequent agreements, or where more favourable measures have been taken with regard to them by one or other of the Parties to the conflict.

 Prisoners of war may in no circumstances renounce in part or in entirety the rights secured to them by the present Convention, and by the special agreements referred to in the foregoing Article, if such there be.

 The present Convention shall be applied with the cooperation and under the scrutiny of the Protecting Powers whose duty it is to safeguard the interests of the Parties to the conflict.
 For this purpose, the Protecting Powers may appoint, apart from their diplomatic or consular staff, delegates from amongst their own nationals or the nationals of other neutral Powers.
 The said delegates shall be subject to the approval of the Power with which they are to carry out their duties.

 The Parties to the conflict shall facilitate to the greatest extent possible the task of the representatives or delegates of the Protecting Powers.

 The representatives or delegates of the Protecting Powers shall not in any case exceed their mission under the present Convention.
 They shall, in particular, take account of the imperative necessities of security of the State wherein they carry out their duties.
-Their activities shall only be restricted as an exceptional and temporary measure when this is rendered necessary by imperative military necessities.

 The High Contracting Parties may at any time agree to entrust to an organization which offers all guarantees of impartiality and efficacy the duties incumbent on the Protecting Powers by virtue of the present Convention.